 Garmin wearables are a great example of where fitness trackers and smartwatches are heading.
 They follow us around 24/7, monitoring and checking all is in order, but switch to a sports mode when needed.

 It is of little surprise that the company offers a range of products for water sports.
 For example, their Vivoactive range is proving very popular amongst swimmers.
 However for the out and out water sport fanatic, the Fenix model is a stunning addition to your arsenal.
-With a new version recently out, the watch offers specialized functions for swimming, open water swimming, SUP boarding and rowing, making it a water sports fanatic’s best friend, even if you take part in multiple sports.
+With a new version recently out and rumours abound of the next generation, the watch offers specialized functions for swimming, open water swimming, SUP boarding and rowing, making it a water sports fanatic’s best friend, even if you take part in multiple sports.
 Its features include GPS, heart rate monitoring, altimeter, thermometer, calories burned and more.
 The Fenix 5 is designed to be something of an ‘all-rounder’ and truth be told, you need to niche down to find the most specific features.

 The other great option is the Forerunner 935, same functionality in a less expensive wrapping.
 And lets not forget the Garmin Quatix – a must have for avid mariners of all types — from fishermen pursuing bass and billfish to canoeists, kayakers, and big sail and power boaters.
 Or the Garmin Descent for divers.